digital-cargo/good-practice-eCommerce/README.md

 ## Abstract

-ECommerce is a constantly growing commodity with unprecidented challengedes to both, the physical handling and the data management to ensure compliance, safety and efficiency.
+ECommerce is a constantly growing commodity with unprecidented challenges to both, the physical handling and the data management to ensure compliance, safety and efficiency.
 But the logistics and cargo industry grapples with a prevalent and pressing issue: there is no standard to share eCommerce data sharing throughout the supply chain.
 The consequence of this lack of standardization is evident: stakeholders are burdened with the expensive and time-consuming task of individualized integrations, harmonization of incompatible data formats from different sources, leading to compliance issues, inefficiencies, misunderstandings, and subsequent maintenance costs.
 The ONE record standard remedies this situation.
 This good practice document describes a sequence of required steps to share eCommerce data via ONE Record.

-Based on the ONE Record API version 2.x.x and the ONE Record Data Model version 3.x,x, this document provides guidance on how to share eCommerce data in an easy-to-use and standardized manner.
+Based on the ONE Record API version 2.2.0 and the ONE Record Data Model version 3.2.0, this document provides guidance on how to share eCommerce data in an easy-to-use and standardized manner.

 This good practice is an outcome of the collaboration of major stakeholders within the German "Digital Testbed Air Cargo"-Consortium, sponsored by the German Federal Ministry for Digital Transformation and Government Modernisation.
 Lufthansa Cargo and Fraunhofer IML were in the lead.